burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Object Orientated Design

-The C++ is multi paradigm language.
-Even that the big part of it is devoted for Object Orientated Programming (OOP).
+C++ is a multi-paradigm language.
+Even a big part of it is devoted for Object Orientated Programming (OOP).
 OOP can be implemented in different ways.
-In this section we will share background about the subject.
-This materials is based on vision T.Hoare.
+In this section, we will share background about the subject.
+These materials are based on vision T.Hoare.

-In context of OOP:
+In the context of OOP:
 * *type* - is a set of objects with operations on them.
 * *polymorphism* - literally translated as "many forms".
-And in the context of OOP, it means working with objects of different shapes in the same way.
+In the context of OOP, it means working with objects of different shapes in the same way.

 ***From which place OOP come from?**